Puneeth-Aacharya/VTU-Sgpa-Cgpa-Calculator/README.md

-# VTU-Sgpa-Cgpa-Calculator
+# VTU-Sgpa-Cgpa-Calculato

-Here we can calculate Sgpa and Cgpa of VTU students of 2018 scheme.
+This code is all about calculation of VTU Sgpa and Cgpa of 2018 scheme.